 Academic Appeals

-Academic Appeals is the university procedure that allows students to challenge a Progression and Award Board (exam board) decision.
+Academic Appeals is the university procedure that allows students to challenge the decisions made by either the Progression and Award Board (PAB - exam board), the Extenuating Circumstances Team or the Assessment Offences Panel.

 They apply to Undergraduates and Postgraduate Taught Awards or Faculty Research Degrees Committees for Postgraduate/ MPHIL students.